Creativity-Now!

 At age 43 I learned to play the accordion.
 I had a friend who could play, and I would listen thinking ‘I really, really, really wish I could do that.’
 Then one day I asked if I could borrow their accordion for a while and they said sure.

 Learning something new is a humbling thing, especially when you’re ahem ‘older’ and you’ve got lots of things you can already do.
 But I watched videos.
 I tried to get my fingers to do something similar.
 I gave myself a goal.
 I wanted to learn one song- the theme to Amelie.
-I kept trying until I could do a measure, and then a bit more.
-I whittled away at it until I could play the whole thing, but very slowly and imperfectly, but it was wonderful, to me because I knew how far I had come.
+I kept trying until I could play a measure, and then a bit more.
+I whittled away at it until I could play the whole thing.
+The entire process was very slow and imperfect, but it was wonderful to me because I knew how far I had come.

 That was five years ago.
 I can play many songs now.
 Some of them are fancy, but many are not.
-Songs don’t have to be complicated.
+Songs don’t have to be complicated to be good.
 Your creations don’t have to be ‘better’ or ‘less than’ what anyone else would do.
 There is no one else like me in the universe.
 Therefore: no one will squeeze the accordion like I do.
-The chili I cooked is unique to me, as is everything else I put my hand to.
+In the same way, the chili I cook is unique to me, as is everything else I put my hand to.

-Here are a few tips I have to help you get through the creative blahs.
+Here are a few tips to help you get through the creative blahs.